edwardcallow/tesco-jargon/v.md

 > Previously known as VMU.

 #### Vehicle tracking system
-Tracks vehicle movements of arrival times at store, its scheduled time, any de-briefs, driver’s movements while on route.
+Tracks vehicle movements and arrival times at store, its scheduled time, any de-briefs, driver’s movements while on route.
 Can also be used for urgent messages to the driver.
 > Previously known as Isotrack.

 #### Victim product